-Test organism: See EN 866-1: 1997.
+Test organism: See BS EN 866-1:1997 'Biological systems for testing sterilizers and sterilization processes: General requirements'.

 Test soil: Substance used to test the washing efficacy of a WD.

 Thermal disinfection: Disinfection achieved by the action of moist or dry heat.